vinbhaskara/vinbhaskara.github.io/_pages/about.md

 Previously, I was a Research Engineer at [Samsung AI Center Toronto](https://research.samsung.com/aicenter_toronto), where I worked with [Dr. Alex Levinshtein](http://www.cs.toronto.edu/~babalex/) and [Prof. Allan Jepson](https://www.cs.toronto.edu/~jepson/) on computer vision, specifically, burst photography, neural implicit models, image enhancement and synthesis.
 Prior to that, I was a Software Engineer at [Broadcom Inc. (formerly Symantec)](https://www.broadcom.com/products/cybersecurity), where I developed behavior-based  malware classifiers using machine learning for [Norton AntiVirus](https://us.norton.com/).

+I enjoy working on Kaggle Competitions that are related to problems in healthcare and medicine, and I rank as a [Kaggle Competitions Expert](https://www.kaggle.com/bvineeth007) (Top 5% Globally, 5 Medals).

+For research collaborations and mentorship requests, please reach out to me by email: <code style="color: #000000; background: #ffffff;">vin [dot] bhaskara [at] gmail [dot] com</code>.

 Current Research Interests: Calibration and robustness of deep neural networks for applications in healthcare and finance.

-For research collaborations and mentorship requests, please reach out to me by email: <code style="color: #000000; background: #ffffff;">vin [dot] bhaskara [at] gmail [dot] com</code>.

 <!--